Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 22 Mei 2025 22.30.06 UTC
+- WIB: Kamis, 22 Mei 2025 23.35.20 UTC
-- WITA: Kamis, 22 Mei 2025 23.30.06 UTC
+- WITA: Jumat, 23 Mei 2025 00.35.20 UTC
-- WIT: Jumat, 23 Mei 2025 00.30.06 UTC
+- WIT: Jumat, 23 Mei 2025 01.35.20 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: technology
+Kategori: friendship